Marketing and Public Communication Office

 Welcome to the City of Ocala's News and Press Release page.
 Here you will find press releases from the City of Ocala's Office of Public Communication.

-For more information please contact the City of Ocala Recreation and Parks Department, Division of Cultural Arts and Sciences, at 352-629-8447 or firstname.lastname@example.org.
+For more information, please contact the City of Ocala Cultural Arts Department at 352-629-8447.